Pre-Medical Laboratory Science

 - Reach out to local hospitals and healthcare clinics to get a tour of their clinical lab facilities

-- Attend events and activities put on by MLS Division
+- Attend events and activities hosted by MLS Division

 Knowledge & Skills